RENCI/ctmd-dashboard/README.md

 Adding password for user myusername
 ```

 Do all that before spinning up the containers.
+If you don't do this, things will seem to work normally until you go to access the site, at which point Nginx will throw a `500 Internal Server Error` at your browser.

 \* Note: this is only required for production.